-Australian opera singer and educator Daniel Todd (Chinese: 鄭時雄 Zhèng Shíxióng) was born in Malaysia and grew up in Melbourne, Australia.
+Australian opera singer Daniel Todd (Chinese: 鄭時雄 Zhèng Shíxióng) was born in Malaysia and grew up in Melbourne, Australia.
 He obtained a Bachelor of Laws and a Bachelor of Music with first-class honours from the University of Melbourne.
 Daniel was accepted into Victorian Opera’s Developing Artist Program in 2011, where he debuted as Testo in a staged setting of Monteverdi’s Combattimento di Tancredi e Clorinda and sang Tamino for their education production of Die Zauberflöte.
 Daniel then joined VO and the University of Melbourne’s collaborative Master of Music (Opera Performance), continuing to perform and cover various roles for the company.

 After graduating, Daniel moved to Germany to join the Hamburg Staatsoper’s International Opera Studio, where he was able to work with some of the world’s leading conductors, including Simone Young, Axel Kober, Ivan Repušić, Kent Nagano, as well as perform alongside some of the world’s leading singers, including Johan Botha, Franz Grundheber, George Gagnaidze, Ivan Magri, Nino Machaidze Lise Lindström, Agnes Baltsa, Andrzej Dobber, Liudmyla Monastyrska and Ailyn Perez.
 After completing two seasons in the Studio, Daniel continued at the Staatsoper as a house soloist.